Table of Contents

 Just like passwords, Chrome can remember your credit card details and help you enter them quickly during an online purchase.

-Note that I am not advocating you to use this feature here.
+Note that I am not advocating you use this feature here.
 The flexibility of easy autofill comes with the responsibility to keep your Google account safe by following Google’s and other general security guidelines.

 You can enable or disable the payment methods autofill from here.
 If you have this feature enabled, you can view saved cards and also add new cards here.
 To remove or edit a card, you will be redirected to an online page.